cranjesh/images-test/TheSoldiersLegacyThorough.md

 ---

+Chapter 6: Messages at Baker Street
+The fog clung to the streets as our carriage approached 221B Baker Street.
+Holmes had insisted on stopping here before heading to the inn, citing the possibility of awaiting correspondence.
+His intuition, as always, was rarely misplaced.

+“We must be thorough, Watson,” he said, his voice sharp.
+“I suspect significant updates have arrived that may reshape our investigation.”

+I nodded, though my thoughts remained with Lieutenant Cartwright and the growing shadow of Colonel Hawthorne.
+If there were answers to be found, it seemed the threads were beginning to converge.

+Mrs. Hudson greeted us at the door, her usual calm demeanor tinged with urgency.
+“Mr. Holmes, Dr. Watson, you’ve received two telegrams this morning.
+They seemed important.”

+Holmes took the envelopes she handed him, passing one to me.
+“For you, Watson,” he said simply.

+I unfolded the first telegram and scanned the familiar military handwriting.
+My breath caught as I read:

+“Watson,
+Returned from overseas and saw your message.
+Urgent we speak.
+Edward confided critical details about Hawthorne before his death.
+Criterion Bar, seven o’clock.
+Come alone.
+— Maj.
+James Forrester”

+“Forrester!”
+I exclaimed, glancing at Holmes.
+“He’s finally back.
+If Edward shared anything about Hawthorne with him, this could be critical.”

+Holmes raised an eyebrow, already reading the second telegram.
+He finished it with a faint smile and handed it to me.

+I unfolded the second note and read aloud:

+“Holmes,
+Return to Baker Street tonight.
+Critical information about Hawthorne and the East India Company audit requires your attention.
+— Mycroft”

+I frowned, glancing at Holmes.
+“Your brother, I presume?”

+“Indeed,” Holmes said.
+“Mycroft’s timing, as always, suggests we are approaching dangerous waters.
+His involvement, though often exasperating, is rarely trivial.”

+“What do we do now?”
+I asked.

+Holmes’s eyes gleamed.
+“The path is clear.
+You will meet Forrester at the Criterion Bar.
+I will return here later tonight to meet Mycroft.
+First, however, we must confront Lieutenant Cartwright at the inn.
+His role in this mystery demands clarity.”

+I nodded, slipping both telegrams into my coat pocket.
+“Let us hope Cartwright’s answers lead us closer to the truth.”

+Holmes grabbed his coat and hat, his movements swift and purposeful.
+“Come, Watson.
+The game advances.”

+Chapter 7: The Confrontation at the Inn
+The village inn was quiet when we arrived, its dimly lit interior offering an air of anonymity to its patrons.
+Lieutenant Cartwright sat in a shadowed corner, his shoulders hunched and his head bowed.
+He looked up as we approached, his face pale and his hands trembling slightly.

+“Mr. Holmes.
+Dr. Watson,” he greeted us hoarsely.
+“Why are you here?”

+Holmes took the seat opposite him, his piercing gaze never leaving the Lieutenant’s face.
+“Lieutenant, your silence thus far has done little to shield you.
+It is time for the truth.
+Why were you so interested in Edward’s chest?”

+Cartwright shifted uncomfortably, his hands clenching on the table.
+“I… I wanted to retrieve something personal.”

+Holmes’s voice sharpened.
+“Personal?
+Shall I elaborate?
+You sought the chest to retrieve two things: letters from Katherine before her marriage—letters you feared might raise questions about your loyalty to Captain Blackwood—and evidence of your own transgressions.
+Colonel Ashworth’s telegram confirmed what your nervousness already implied: you embezzled military funds and altered supply records under Edward’s command.
+With Edward gone, you fear Colonel Hawthorne might use those records to destroy you.”

+Cartwright’s eyes widened in shock.
+“How… how could you possibly—”

+“Because I know, Lieutenant,” Holmes interrupted coldly.
+“Edward trusted you, but his trust came with conditions.
+Speak now, or I will ensure the full truth is laid bare.”

+Cartwright’s shoulders slumped, his voice breaking.
+“You’re right.
+I embezzled small amounts—nothing that affected operations, but enough to get by.
+Edward found out, but he didn’t expose me.
+He said he believed I could change.”

+“And the letters?”
+Holmes pressed.

+“They were personal,” Cartwright admitted, his voice trembling.
+“Katherine wrote them before she married Edward.
+If they got out, it could tarnish her reputation.
+I wanted to protect her from that shame.”

+“And Hawthorne?”
+Holmes’s tone was sharp.

+“The Colonel… he always had connections,” Cartwright whispered.
+“He could ruin anyone who stood in his way.
+He recommended Edward for a promotion before his death, but it felt calculated.
+Like he was hiding something.”

+Holmes leaned back slightly, his expression unreadable.
+“Your confession, though belated, has clarified much, Lieutenant.
+However, there is still one critical thread to follow.”

+He stood abruptly, his coat swirling behind him.
+“Watson, you must meet Forrester immediately.
+His message suggests he holds vital information.”

+“And you?”
+I asked.

+Holmes’s lips curled into a faint smile.
+“I will return to Baker Street.
+Mycroft awaits.”

+---

 ### **Chapter 6: Major Forrester’s Revelation**

 Holmes had always insisted that patience was a virtue in investigations, though I often found the waiting agonizing.
 After reaching out to Major James Forrester, an old friend from my military days, I received no immediate reply.
 Forrester, I had been informed, was overseas on official business.
 Holmes had reassured me that the inquiry would reach him eventually, though his usual tone of calm certainty only added to my own unease.